 - Book more than 1 reservation: Car reservations don’t require credit card deposits, so if you are concerned the airport you will arrive into will run out of cars, it never hurts to hedge your bets by booking with more than one company.
 You can always cancel the extra reservation once you get a car.

-- Pay attention to news/social media: Follow the travel news and the travels of friends or travel bloggers headed to your destination to know if a rental car shortage is an issue in a specific locale.
+- Pay attention to news/social media: Follow the travel news and the travels of friends or travel bloggers headed to your destination to know if a rental car shortage is an issue in a specific locale or during specific travel times.

 - Know your backup options: If the worst happens and you find yourselves without a rental car, know what your backup options are.
 You might be able to take a shuttle, train, or Uber/Lyft instead.
 Sometimes you can find car rental companies in non-airport locations and take and Uber there to rent a car.